jlong/personal-docs-space/scratch/frontmatter.md

 # Frontmatter

 This document contains front matter.
-Front matter is a convention that is shared by many systems that use markdown documents to add additional properties to the document!
-I can make changes.
+Front matter is a convention that is shared by many systems that use markdown documents to add additional properties to the document.

 | Syntax    | Description |   Test Text |
 | :-------- | :---------: | ----------: |